-Hudson, NY is the perfect town for your maiden voyage upstate — in fact, it was ours!
-Ten+ years ago, a coworker returned from a weekend Upstate with tales of a sleepy town dotted with quaint B&Bs, great antique shopping, farmland and fields of wildflowers.
-Soon after, we were on our own first trip to Upstate NY that inspired many trips back to the region (and ultimately, Escape Brooklyn.)
+Hudson, NY makes for an ideal first stop on any Upstate journey — in fact, it was ours.
+More than a decade ago, a coworker returned from a weekend away with stories of a quiet town dotted with charming B&Bs, standout antique shops, farmland, and fields of wildflowers.
+Not long after, we set out on our own inaugural Upstate trip — a visit that sparked many returns and eventually inspired Escape Brooklyn.

 Read on for our guide to Hudson, NY.